 Field Goods is a year-round local produce delivery service.
 Customers receive 5 to 8 different fruit and vegetables (bag size), plus optional add-ons.
 Bags cost $17 to $33 per week, and can be put on hold at any time.
 It’s flexible!

 Field Goods purchases everything directly from over 80 small farms in the region.
 All of the produce is non-GMO, and most is organically grown.
 Click Here to learn more and to sign up!
 Choose the bag of produce and extras that you want to subscribe to.
 You may also decide to select the extras – artisan bread, pasta, local cheese, extra fruit, herbs and allium and/or yogurt.

-November’s title is Foundation by Isaac Asimov.
+January’s title is Solaris by Stanislaw Lem.
 Copies are available for pick-up at the library.
 The club meets the second Wednesday of each month.
-The next meeting is November 8, 6pm.
+The next meeting is January 10, 6pm.